itsimranmd/India-labour-rag/README.md

-# ⚖️ India Labour Law RAG
+# India Labour Law RAG

 **A retrieval system over India's labour codes and, more importantly, an honest measurement of whether it actually works.
-I played along with claude to help with code and then ran multiple iterations chunking strategies aiming to improve the overall recall@4 number**
+I played with Claude to help with the code and then ran multiple iterations chunking strategies aiming to improve the overall recall@4 number.**

 ```
 Recall@4   63.6%  ──────────────────▶  78.1%